 I love a good holiday meal, but sometimes the leftovers are almost as good as the main event!
 I use leftover turkey to make this simple, yet totally satisfying turkey soup.
 It’s a twist on the classic chicken noodle soup, and it’s always a big hit with both kids and adults alike.

 You can’t have turkey soup without turkey broth!
 To make the base of this soup, start with a turkey carcass.
 You’ll want to remove the majority of the meat first.
-Place the carcass in a large pot along with onions, carrots, celery herbs and spices.
-Cover the ingredients with water, then bring to a simmer.
+Place the carcass in a large pot along with onions, carrots, celery, herbs and spices.
+Cover the ingredients with water, then bring them to a simmer.
 Cook for 3-4 hours, occasionally skimming the foam off the surface of the broth.
 Pour the finished broth through a strainer, and you’ll be ready to make your soup.

-Melt butter in a pot, then add carrots, onion and celery.
+To make this turkey soup melt butter in a pot, then add carrots, onion and celery.
 Cook until the veggies are tender, then stir in garlic.
 Add the diced turkey, herbs, spices and turkey broth to the pot, then bring everything a simmer.
 Let the soup simmer, then stir in egg noodles.
 Cook until the egg noodles are done, then add a sprinkle of fresh parsley and serve.

 Carrots, celery and onion cooked in a red pot.